-Steijing is a simple, yet powerful, plugin to control the balance between the left and right channel as well as between the mid and side-channel.
-It is Aimed at mastering where small adjustments are needed but can be useful in all kind of situations.
+Steijing is a simple, yet powerful, plugin to control the balance between the left and right channels as well as between the mid and side-channel.
+It is Aimed at mastering where small adjustments are needed but can be useful in all kinds of situations.

 Bipro is a plugin with different tools to control the very low end, that is below 50Hz.
 It’s very common that mixes made with small speakers (6″ and even 8″ inch speakers) have problems in the low end simply because they’re not able to reproduce what’s going on down there.
 When you try to push a mix like that to compete with commercial levels it will start to sound bad and misbehave in all kind of ways.
 You can hear and see one example what can happen and how to use Bipro to fix that in the demonstration video below.